jainSamkit/Advanced-Lane-Lines/README.md

 Initially a number of combinations of color and gradient thresholds were attempted.
 It was found that none of these were very robust to changing conditions in lighting and contrast.
 After reviewing some literature on the subject, it was found that using a second derivative operation (Laplacian) might be more suited to this purpose[1].
 By using a Laplacian filter (using `cv2.Laplacian`) on the image followed by thresholding it to highlight only the negative values (denoting a dark-bright-dark edge) it was possible to reject many of the false positives [ [Ref](http://www.eng.utah.edu/~hamburge/Road_Marking_Features_and_Processing_Steps.pdf) ].
 The Laplacian resulted in better results than using combinations of Sobel gradients.

-The thresholding operations used to detect edges in the images can be found in lines 149-170 of `project_04.py` in the function called `find_edges`.
-The thresholded binary mask obtained from the Laplacian is named `mask_one` in the code.
-The thresholding is first performed on the S-channel of the image in HLS colorspace.
-If too few pixels were detected by this method (less than 1% of total number of pixels), then the Laplacian thresholding is attempted on the grayscale image.
+The thresholding operations used to detect edges in the images can be found `lane_lines.py` in the function called `gradient_color_thresh`.
+The gradient is applied in both x and y directions .Also magnitude of gradient and slopes i.e direction of the desired lines have been filtered out.Apart from this the color threshold is applied in S channel.I have also applied threshold in the L channel to remove dark areas in cases when there is overhead sun.

-The second thresholded mask, `mask_two`, is created using a simple threshold on the S-channel.
-And finally, a brightness mask (`gray_binary`) is used to reject any darker lines in the final result.
-These masks are combined as:
-`combined_mask = gray_binary AND (mask_one OR mask_two)`
+Morphological operation such as opening is also applied to remove noise from the lower portion of the image .This renders cleanliness and makes thresholding smoother.

 The results obtained using the edge detection algorithm for an image is shown below: